billti/billti.github.io/_posts/2022-01-30-blob-streaming.md

 spec, it's perfectly valid for the server it ignore the `Range` header and return the full resource in a `200 - OK` response, so we need to be prepared for that.

-Also, even if it does return a range, it may not be the one we asked for.
+Another important consideration; even if it does return a range, it may not be the one we asked for.
 The spec states that if any part of the range is satisfiable, then that should be returned.
 This is indeed the case with the Front Door service behavior we are trying to support.
 When it requests a resource it asks for the first 8MB in a `Range` header.
 However if the resource is smaller then 8MB, say 2KB, it will get back a `206 Partial` response with the header `Content-Range: bytes 0-2047/2048` indicating it got all the bytes for a 2KB resource.

 ## Which Blob API to use